-Out of all the RV campgrounds in Newark, California Alameda County Fairgrounds RV Park has some of the best amenities.
-There’s a large clubhouse on site, and Wi-Fi is sigls are strong throughout the park.
+Out of all the RV campgrounds in Newark, California, Alameda County Fairgrounds RV Park has some of the best amenities.
+There’s a large clubhouse on site, and Wi-Fi signals are strong throughout the park.
 Best of all, the town of Pleasanton is within walking distance from there.

-“We arrived to the SF Area late at night with no RV park reservation.
-Alameda County Fairgrounds RV Park was the only place who could accommodate us on a short notice request.
+“We arrived at the SF Area late at night with no RV park reservation.
+Alameda County Fairgrounds RV Park was the only place who could accommodate us on a short-notice request.
 They found a place for us to park our RV with no water or electricity connections, but, at least, we could park and sleep in a safe protected compound.” – Michael, Google Review

 Candlestick RV Park is the only entry on this list of RV parks in Newark and the surrounding areas that is within the City of San Francisco.
 This RV park is relatively large, and it is built on the grounds of an old stadium complex.
 It is in a predominantly residential area that’s near Candlestick Beach.